Math Insight

 Applet: A sphere rotated by a rotating vector field

 A sphere rotated by a rotating vector field.
 A sphere is embedded in a rotating fluid whose velocity is given by the vector field.
-The middle of the sphere is anchored to the origin, but it is allowed to rotate with the fluid.
+The middle of the sphere is anchored to a point (originally, the origin), but it is allowed to rotate with the fluid.
 The rotation of the sphere by the fluid is an indication of the curl of the vector field.
-(To see the rotation of the sphere, hold your mouse cursor over the graph.
-If you double-click, the animation will stop; double-click again to restart the animation.)
+You can move the point at which the sphere is anchored by dragging it with your mouse.

 More information about applet.